Prag8855/aab/content/glossary/Anmeldung.md

 - A registration certificate (*[[Anmeldebestätigung]]*)
 - A tax ID (*[[Steueridentifikationsnummer]]*)

-In Berlin, you can do your Abmeldung in person, or [pay someone to do it for you](/out/red-tape-translation-anmeldung).
+In Berlin, you can do your Abmeldung online or in person.
+You can also [pay someone to do it for you](/out/red-tape-translation-anmeldung).

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**